Why you need to be careful about lower back pain!

 When this happens, inflammation is often triggered.
 This can cause muscle spasms and stiffness, as well as soreness and pain in the affected area.

-Drinking eight 8-ounce glasses of water per day will help keep your body hydrated and reduce your risk of suffering from chronic lower back pain.
+Drinking 64 ounces of water every day keeps your body hydrated and reduces the risk of chronic lower back pain.

 You should also make sure to drink enough salt too.
-Health experts recommend eating 6 grams of sodium per 1,000 kilocalories (or about two teaspoons of table salt or more than one gram of sea salt).
+Health experts advise consuming 6 grams of sodium for every 1,000 kilocalories.
+This is equivalent to approximately two teaspoons of table salt or over one gram of sea salt.

 But don’t overdo it; 2,300 milligrams (2 cups) is adequate for most people.
 Too much salt can contribute to hypertension and stroke, so only add the necessary amount of salt to your food.